Emily-Amies/parkVar/README.md

 docker compose up -d --build
 ```

-3. The container should now be up running, which you can check using:
+3. The container should now be up and running, which you can check using:

 ```bash
 docker ps